leonpano2006/UTM/README.md

 for people want to use qemu easy as usaing vitrualbox and vitrualbox can't do tcg vm (arm system on x86_64 machine, x86 system on arm machine...)
 ##THIS PAGE IS WORK IN PORGESS

+user argeement: no zh-cn support (fuck you china and zh-cn)